Module: results#

 - colnamestr

-The name of the column in which to save the data.
+The name of the column to save.
+If None this is automatically inferred from the data.

 - Raises: